-CAUTION: READ SECTION 5 ENTITLED BATH USE before placing the bath in service.
+Read the Bath Use section before placing the bath in service.
 Incorrect handling can damage the bath and void the warranty.

 This bath is not designed to be portable.
 Therefore, moving the bath once it has been installed should be kept to a minimum.